bruceravel/SCFtests/README.md

 powder was mixed with polyethylene glycol and pressed into a pellet to make a edge step of 0.78.
 The data were measured by Bruce at NSLS beamline X23A2 and will be appearing in an upcoming article in Journal of Synchrotron Radiation.
-The simple fiting model to this rocksalt structure included a S0&sup2; parameter (`amp`), an energy shift (`enot`), and a volumetric lattice expansion coefficient (`alpha`).
+The simple fitting model to this rock salt structure included a S0&sup2; parameter (`amp`), an energy shift (`enot`), and a volumetric lattice expansion coefficient (`alpha`).

 The fit included 4 coordination shells, 2 with O and 2 with Ni.
-There are several collinear multiple scattering paths at the same distance as the fourth shell Ni scatterer.
+There are several co-linear multiple scattering paths at the same distance as the fourth shell Ni scatterer.
 Each shell has its own &sigma;&sup2;
 parameter (`sso`, `ssni`, `sso2`, and `ssni2`, respectively.).